-- 11.21.
-As technology developed, passwords as a single factor of authentication alone have become insufficient to securely authenticate users, processes, and systems to corporate resources.
+- 11.3.1 As technology developed, passwords as a single factor of authentication alone have become insufficient to securely authenticate users, processes, and systems to corporate resources.
 Threat actors have at their disposable a prolific array of tools to circumvent weak controls to gain unauthorised access to corporate resources.
-The variety of mechanisms and factors available for authentication today has facilitated greater confidence in drawing information from a myriad of datasets to provide an enriching experience for users. - 11.22.
-To enable MFA, credentials are presented with additional factors that typically fall into the following categories. - 11.22.1.
-Knowledge Something you know (e.g., password, PIN, etc.) - 11.22.2.
-Possession Something you have (e.g., smartcards, tickets, token, OTP, etc.) - 11.22.3.
-Inherence Something you are (e.g., biometrics, behaviour, etc.) - 11.23.
-As part of its identity and access management framework, a financial institution should define the type(s) of authentication mechanism(s) and factor(s) required to authenticate users, processes, services, and systems based on the criticality of the resource.
+The variety of mechanisms and factors available for authentication today has facilitated greater confidence in drawing information from a myriad of datasets to provide an enriching experience for users. - 11.3.2 To enable MFA, credentials are presented with additional factors that typically fall into the following categories. - 11.3.2.a Knowledge Something you know (e.g., password, PIN, etc.) - 11.3.2.b Possession Something you have (e.g., smartcards, tickets, token, OTP, etc.) - 11.3.2.c Inherence Something you are (e.g., biometrics, behaviour, etc.) - 11.3.3 As part of its identity and access management framework, a financial institution should define the type(s) of authentication mechanism(s) and factor(s) required to authenticate users, processes, services, and systems based on the criticality of the resource.
 In particular, MFA should be applied on a risk-based approach, for instance users who access corporate resources remotely, perform privileged activities, or with access to sensitive or critical systems or datasets.
-Where appropriate, MFA should be required for sensitive customer, business, or operational functions. - 11.24.
-A financial institution should ensure that there is a limit to the number of acceptable failed authentication attempts to mitigate against brute force attacks and MFA bypass attacks. - 11.25.
-Concurrent access by a single credential should only be enabled based on credible business needs and each access channel authenticated independently. - 11.26.
-A financial institution that relies on authentication solutions external to the corporate network, should conduct adequate due diligence on the solution prior to integration.
-Security characteristics of the solution(s) should be assessed to ensure that the generation and transmission of authentication data is secured against threat actors and only requisite data is transmitted. - 11.27.
-A financial institution should perform regular reviews on the suitability of the chosen authentication mechanism and associated factor(s).
-Measures should be in place to identify and rectify exceptions noted during the review in a timely manner.
-Where a pattern of exceptions or deviations are noted from reviews, the financial institution should investigate the root cause of the pattern and take appropriate steps to prevent recurrence.
+Where appropriate, MFA should be required for sensitive customer, business, or operational functions. - 11.3.4 A financial institution should ensure that there is a limit to the number of acceptable failed authentication attempts to mitigate against brute force attacks and MFA bypass attacks. - 11.3.5 Concurrent access by a single credential should only be enabled based on credible business needs and each access channel authenticated independently.